Rules to Better Daily Office Operations (DailyOps)

 DailyOps or ConsultingOps is about managers keeping a consulting company of engineers working well every day.

 It's been said that in order to succeed you have to show up – nowhere is that more true than the workplace.
-Knowing where your staff is paramount.
+Knowing where your staff are is paramount.